A Taxonomy for the Configurations of Quadruply Lensed Quasars: Abstract

 \section{Abstract}

 A simple, novice-friendly scheme for classifying the image configurations of quadruply lensed quasars is proposed.
 With only six classes, it is intentionally coarse-grained.
+It focuses on the kitelikeness and circularity of these configurations, or the absence thereof.
+Other features are deliberately ignored, their importance to professional astronomers notwithstanding.
 Readers are invited to test drive the scheme on a sample of 12 quadruply lensed quasar systems.
-The taxonomy is effectively 2+1 dimensional in that the angular configuration of the images couples only weakly to the non-circularity of the configuration.
-The scheme can be extended to systems for which the lensing galaxy {\it is} observed, at the price of an added dimension.
+The theoretical underpinnings of the scheme are described in a technical appendix.

 \keywords{{galaxies: quasars --- gravitational lensing: strong}}